tb59427/pfsense-vf/README.md

 What works/what doesn't
 - login using vereinsflieger in an appropriate configured captive portal works
 - use of vereinsflieger CID works
+- Only works with "local authentication" switched on
 - UNTESTED: multiple zones with this login switch on/off
 - configuration does still look a bit clumsy